mohitjain1911/AWS-Lift-and-shift/README.md

 Solutions:

-Automation, Pay As You Go, IAAS, Ease of management, Flexiblity
+We will lift and shift the application to cloud and benefits of that are: Automation, Pay As You Go, IAAS, Ease of management, Flexiblity